 How to Apply in Person for a U.S. Passport

 1. Complete an Application Form.
-The City does not process renewal applications (DS-82) for adults, these are mail-in forms.
+The City does NOT process renewal applications (DS-82) for adults, these are mail-in forms only.

 Application forms can be obtained at the Civic Center or from the Internet at http://www.travel.state.gov.
 Please have your application completed before you arrive for your appointment, do not sign the application form until instructed to do so.